Telegram-Bot-Node/Nikoro/readme.md

             4. Post the reply
                 reply(replyText); //for example

         */
+        if(msg.text == "hello")
+            reply({type:"text", text:"Hey there!"});
     });

 };

 module.exports = pluginName;
 ```
-##TODO
-* Tests!
-* Improve utilities module (downloading files , common database, generate markdown links)
-* More Plugins
-* Documentation
-* Website
-* Promotion

 ##Contributing
 Did you made a plugin you want to share with everyone?
 Did you improve the code in any way?
+Did you fix an issue?

 Submit a pull request!